 Dementia is a group of symptoms rather than a disease.
-Dementia can affect how a person thinks and interacts with others.
-Dementia can also affect the way a person functions.
+It can affect how a person thinks and interacts with others and also affect the way a person functions.
 The two main causes of dementia are Alzheimer’s disease and strokes.
 When affected, there are two areas of the brain, that can cause dementia.
 The Cortical Dementias and the Subcortical Dementias.
 Depending on which of these two areas are affected will depend on what systems are affected.
 People with Cortical Dementia might have severe memory loss and Aphasia.
-Subcortical Dementias might cause changes in speed of thinking.
-Both parts of the brain might be affected by a series a small strokes.
+Subcortical Dementias might cause changes in the speed of thinking.
+Both parts of the brain might be affected by a series of small strokes.

 People with dementia inevitably have issues sleeping properly.
-There many reasons but the main issue is not knowing that it is night time and therefore bed time.
+There are many reasons but the main issue is not knowing that it is night time and therefore bedtime.
 The issue with “sundowners” is common with this group.
 They might feel more agitated and irritated at the end of the day.
-It is good if the level of activity during the day can be maximized so they are naturally sleepy at bed time.
+It is good if the level of activity during the day can be maximized so they are naturally sleepy at bedtime.
 Caffeine and sugar should be limited in the afternoon.

 Since short term memory is what is affected most, try and focus and what they do remember.
-This will decrease the confusion and frustration.
-Try different ways to stimulate the patient but dont treat them like a child.
+This will decrease confusion and frustration.
+Try different ways to stimulate the patient but don’t treat them like a child.
 They need help like a child but they are not children.